 Our Experiential Education program is designed to help students develop the professional attitudes and competencies needed to practice effectively in any entry level, general pharmacy setting.
 We achieve this goal by providing experiences for students in real-life settings that expose them to pharmacy practice, increase their awareness of health care issues, and enhance their critical thinking and patient care skills.
 Experiential education is a vital component of pharmacy education at the University of Michigan College of Pharmacy and comprises approximately one-third of our curriculum.

-We offer a wide variety of pharmacy practice experiences at the University of Michigan Health System (UMHS), a health system recognized nationally and internationally for excellence in patient care, education, and research.
+We offer a wide variety of pharmacy practice experiences at the Michigan Medicine, a health system recognized nationally and internationally for excellence in patient care, education, and research.